pincher-chen/VSTH-Docking/README.md

 ## To Do List.

-- 1.Add uuid and upload API for structure-based VS.
+- 1.Add "uuid" and "upload API" for structure-based VS.